Jazzssmine/Jazzssmine.github.io/_posts/2020-12-14-Do-you-want-to-grab-attentions-on-Twitter.md

-# what have we learn
+# What have we learnt?

 What types of Tweet have your found are most effective for getting the attention of a crowd?
 What about for getting noticed by an individual?